 - This congregation confesses the Gospel, recorded in the Holy Scripture and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God’s mission in the world.

-The congregation mission statement was adopted five years ago: St. James shares God’s inclusive and eternal love with everyone.
+Our congregation mission statement is: St. James shares God’s inclusive and eternal love with everyone.

 The members of St. James have been gathered together by God, to worship in Word and Sacrament, to grow in faith and understanding, and to learn, affirm and care for all other people even as God has loved and affirmed us.
 That God has first accepted us frees us to respond in lives of reconciliation, hope and great joy.

 The members of St. James strive to live this mission to our surrounding community and in our lives in general.
 The proverbial “priesthood of all believers” reflects a Lutheran understanding of vocation for all – that our sense of ministry in daily life is a consequence of God’s call in whatever we do.